Rate L

 Industrial rate for large‑power customers

-Rate L applies to an annual contract whose contract power is 5,000 kilowatts (kW) or more and which is principally for an industrial activity.
+Rate L applies to an annual contract whose contract power is at least 5,000 kilowatts (kW) and which is principally related to an industrial activity.

 More information